AlvaroFurlani/modified_matplotlib_defaults/README.md

 # Modified matplotlib default settings

 The file *my_mpl_settings* given in this repository is a configuration file that contains modified matplotlib settings for creating publication-ready plots.
 Download this file, and include it in a directory accessible by the Python file(s) used for producing the plots.
 The values in this file override the default settings in the file *matplotlibrc* until the kernel is restarted or the default settings are restored.
+Obviously, this modified settings can also be overriden for individual plots (more on this later).

 Using this approach to modify plotting settings is especially useful when working on multiple projects, and a different set of defaults is applied to each one.
 In this way, the default values are easily modified for all plots in a given project, and reproducibility is guaranteed when producing the plots in different environments and/or at another time.